Leadership Derailment in Women – an alternative Dark Triad

 I’m really noticing the bias in the Leadership research.
-I’ve been looking for research based evidence in support of a real leadership problem that I have experienced in my company over the past seven years – female leader derailment – and the advice is completely irrelevant for a female-led organisation.
+I’ve been looking for research based evidence to support my own development and my mentoring of colleagues as my business grows and the advice is completely irrelevant for a female-led organisation.
 Common themes like the ‘dark triad’ of leader personalities (narcissism, Machievellian and psychopathic tendencies) aren’t the issue.
 For the female leaders at risk of derailment the problem is the opposite.
 Let me explain what I mean.
-Here are the problems I see and hear when female friends and colleagues are struggling with their role:
+Here are the problems I experience, or see and hear when female friends and colleagues are struggling with their role:

 - Female leaders doing urgent admin tasks for their direct reports rather than asking them to catch up with their workload – even when this means correcting mistakes or completing tasks that were promised days or weeks earlier – and not following up with a warning.